South African property law: Rei vindicatio

 There are two types of limitations, statutory and common-law, on the use of the rei vindicatio.
 The effect of these limitations is to prevent the claimant from vindicating his rights.

 The common-law limitation of estoppel may act as a defence, or it may vary or limit the effect of the rei vindicatio.
 As a limitation on the action, estoppel blocks its vindicatory function.
 Ownership is not disputed, but the owner may not regain possession for the duration of the estoppel.
-This amounts to a suspension of the owner's entitlement to vindicate his property—he is estopped from vindicating it—but it is important to note that it does not vest that entitlement on the defendant.
+This amounts to a suspension of the owner's entitlement to vindicate his property—he is estopped from vindicating it; it does not vest that entitlement on the defendant.
 Mostly estoppel is deployed in respect of movable property, but it may also be used for immovable property.

 It is required for estoppel that the owner have negligently or culpably made a misrepresentation, through conduct or otherwise, that the property had been transferred to the controller, so that the controller had the power to transfer it in turn.
 The person who raises the estoppel must have acted on that misrepresentation and suffered harm or loss as a result.

 As for statutory limitations, the Insolvency Act provides that property sold and transferred after an insolvency action cannot be subject to the rei vindicatio, while, in terms of the Magistrates Courts Act, a sale in execution of property cannot be impeached against a good-faith purchaser in the absence of a defect.

 There are several constitutional limitations on the application of the rei vindicatio to immovable property.
 Constitutional intervention has resulted in legislation relating to eviction, redistribution and the regulation of tenure.

 The Constitution holds that no-one may be evicted from his home without a court order.
 The procedure to be followed is set out in the Prevention of Illegal Eviction from and Unlawful Occupation of Land Act (PIE), which excludes the rei vindicatio and other common-law remedies.
 It was decided in Ndlovu v Ngcobo; Bekker v Jika that PIE has application also where the occupation was lawful to begin with but became unlawful later.
 Different procedures are set out under PIE for private owners, urgent applications and organs of state.
 Notice must be given within fourteen days of the hearing and should include the following: